General

 Similar Species

-Sooty Tern: Bridled Tern is smaller, lighter in build, narrower wings, longer tail, more buoyant and lighter flight, alights on flotsam but rarely on the sea.
-Bridled Tern's white forehead patch extends behind the eye.
+Sooty Tern: Bridled Tern is smaller, has narrower wings, longer tail, white collar and white forehead patch extends behind the eye.